-Ian Hubbard here… if you’re reading this, welcome!
+I’m Ian Hubbard, if you’re reading this, welcome!

 Bio.

-I’m obsessed with all things computational.
-I currently work as a researcher, as cross-functionally as I can, in marine propulsion hydrodynamics, computational fluid dynamics and machine learning engineering @ Wärtsilä Propulsion.
+I’m obsessed with computation and machine intelligence.
+I’m an engineer, working cross-functionally in marine propulsion hydrodynamics, computational fluid dynamics and machine learning engineering @ Wärtsilä Propulsion.

-I am a husband and a father of two (one human, one not).
-I am Canadian born to Maltese parents and have lived in 4 countries so far; currently stationed in The Netherlands.
-I studied mechanical engineering, maritime engineering and specialized in numerical hydrodynamics.
+I am a husband and a father of two (one human, one doggo), I boulder and I cook.
+I am Canadian born with Maltese background and have dotted around 4 countries so far; currently stationed in The Netherlands.
+I studied mechanical engineering, maritime engineering and specialized in numerical hydrodynamics and applied ML.

 I have spent my life trying many things.
 Sometimes I go in hard on something, sometimes I quit prematurely because my attention is torn away to something else.
-I have always found grounding in crossing computation with mechanical engineering.
+These are the experiences I draw most of my ideas and inspiration from.

 The polymath draws connections across multiple fields, using perspectives and insights from one domain to inform direction or solutions in another.
 I’ve spent most of my career doing this instinctively, pulling between physics, numerics, and machine learning, without ever being deliberate about it.